Fig 1: SOW WITH IT’S PIGGLET

 The local pig breeds are usually kept in this system because they have high resistance to diseases and can manage with low-quality food/feed.
 One of the advantages of this extensive system is that little, or no money is spent in providing food or veterinary services for the pigs

 The Semi-intensive system involves confining the pigs to limited space or area.
 Both the Extensive and Intensive systems are combined to form a single system.
 The farmer provides all the feed, water and veterinary services that the animals need because they are not allowed to scavenge or find food and water for themselves.
-So the pigs are feed with kitchen wastes and agricultural byproducts such as corn husks and cobs, cassava peels, yam peels, etc.
+So the pigs are feed with kitchen wastes and agricultural byproducts such as corn husks and cobs, cassava peels, yam peels, etc. Under this type of management system, the pigs are allowed to graze on grasses within the confined space.
+The pregnant sows are usually given special attention and provided with extra food.

 The intensive system is the best and recommended system of keeping pigs if the production goal is to generate income.
 Under this system, pigs are kept indoors or in pens and not allowed to move out of their confinement .
 The pens are constructed in such a way that the pigs can eat and drink in their pen.
 This is the type of management system practiced by commercial pig farms.